miRackModular/ImpromptuModular/README.md

 * **SEQ# input**: This CV input is located in the expansion panel.
 Please see [general concepts](#general-concepts) above.

-* **TRACK input**: This CV input is located in the expansion panel, and allows the selection of the track number. *New in upcoming 0.6.14*: A 0-10V CV is linearly mapped to the following track selections: A, B, C, D, A\*, B\*, C\*, D\*, where the star denotes that any change will be done across all tracks.
+* **TRACK input**: This CV input is located in the expansion panel, and allows the selection of the track number.
+A 0-10V CV is linearly mapped to the following track selections: A, B, C, D, A\*, B\*, C\*, D\*, where the star denotes that any change will be done across all tracks.
 This applies to the CV and CV2 inputs as well (see "CV IN and CV2 IN" above).

 * **TIED**: Please see [PhraseSeq16](#phrase-seq-16)'s section on [tied steps](#tied-ps).